 In April 2007 Ford Field hosted WWE’s Wrestlemania 23 that set a new Ford Field all-events attendance record (80,103) and had a $25 million impact on the Metro Detroit area.

-In June 2011, Ford Field hosted the opening round of the 2011 CONCACAF Gold Cup with two soccer matches between Panama and Guadeloupe and the United State and Canada.
-The opening round match was the first soccer game played by the U.S. Men’s National Team played in the Metro Detroit area since the World Cup in 1994, and it drew the largest crowd for a U.S. match in the Gold Cup opening round since 2003.
+In June 2011, Ford Field hosted the opening round of the 2011 CONCACAF Gold Cup with two soccer matches between Panama and Guadeloupe and the United States and Canada.
+The opening round match was the first soccer game played by the U.S. Men’s National Team in the Metro Detroit area since the World Cup in 1994, and it drew the largest crowd (28,209) for a U.S. match in the Gold Cup opening round since 2003.

 A “LEADER AND BEST”